-Owing to the nature of the College's operations and the composition of the board of governors being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the board of governors may have an interest.
+Owing to the nature of the College's operations and the composition of the members of the Corporation being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the board of governors may have an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the College's financial regulations and normal procurement procedures.

-The total expenses paid to or on behalf of the Governors during the year was £nil (2020: £517; 1 governor).
-This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.
+The total expenses paid to or on behalf of the Governors during the year was £728 (2022: £821).